 Presents design and creation of basic XML documents, namespaces, validation of an XML document using DTDs (Document Type Definitions) and schemas, importing and including XML schema domain information, XML schema intrinsic and user-defined data types, and combining XML with XHTML and Cascading Style Sheets.
 Discusses the advantages and disadvantages of XML design formats of Flat Catalog, Russian Doll and Venetian Blind.
 Introduces HL7.
 Recommend: CIS122 or instructor permission.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Distance Education: Web Course Information

 - From the Instructor:

 - This class provides an introduction to XML and a very brief introduction to HL7 (HL7 is an XML vocabulary used exclusively by the health industry).
 Students who are interested primarily in a thorough study of HL7 should try to find a separate class on that topic.
 PCC currently doesnt offer such a class.
 The introduction to XML is more thorough, but doesnt cover all there is to know about XML.
 The course involves writing XML code and passing it through an XML parser/syntax checker.
-Any mistakes are then corrected until the XML code is correct.
-More importantly the course requires that the XML code be written in a logical way that represents data relationships.
+Any mistakes are then corrected by the student until the XML code is correct.
+The course requires that the XML code be written in a logical way that represents data relationships.